ni-xu/document-parser/README.md

 articles are checked to prevent hallucination.
 The result is a flattened version of the given articles in data analyzable form.

+This process is asychronously controlled by a semaphore that regulates the number of tasks that are run at a time, in batch_processor, to avoid rate limits.

 By slightly augmenting regex segmentation rules, gemini prompting, and adding a Gemini API key to your local machine, this script can be repurposed to process any large text file.